siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_explore_use_cases.md

 # Exploring Data through Use Cases (Apps) in NOMAD

 The ``USE CASES`` option in the ``EXPLORE`` menu in NOMAD is designed to help researchers discover domain-specific data tailored to their research needs.
-By focusing on predefined categories, use cases provide an easy approach to exploring datasets relevant to specific scientific domains, ensuring that researchers can find the most relevant data and use the dashboards readily designed for this purpose.
+By focusing on predefined categories, use cases provide an efficient approach to exploring datasets relevant to specific scientific domains, ensuring that researchers can find the most relevant data and use the dashboards readily designed for this purpose.

 <div style="text-align: center;">
     <img src="images/explore_menu_use_cases_option.png" alt="Explore Menu Use Cases Option" width="800">